-In response to widespread complaints, Pillsbury released a revised version that introduced cocoa powder in place of the frosting mix.
+In response to widespread complaints, Pillsbury released a revised recipe that introduced cocoa powder in place of the frosting mix.

 Though her recipe only won second prize, it was enough to clinch her place in American cooking fame.
 The first prize recipe from that year has been forgotten.
 Ella’s, though, was an immediate sensation.